RENCI-NRIG/impact-docker-images/safe-server/1.0.1/README.md

 Wait for a long time, checking logging outputs from each container:
 ```
 $ docker logs riak
-$ docker logs impact-wp
-$ docker logs impact-dso
+$ docker logs impact-wpdso
 $ docker logs impact-ns
 $ docker logs impact-presidio
 ```

 # How To Run

 Now we are ready to post statements to the various SAFE servers and validate access.
 Please refer to the ImPACT [MVP script documentation](https://github.com/RENCI-NRIG/SAFE/tree/master/safe-apps/impact) for further explanation.
+Note that this example uses a combined WP/DSO principal.

 Lets check that right now our user `someUser` in project `someProject` can't really get access to the dataset:
 ```